xvzcf/tls-interop-runner/README.md

 ## Quickstart

-You will need to have golang installed.
+You will need to have Go 1.15+ installed.

-You will need to clone this repository on the `src` directory of your `$GOPATH`.
+0. Clone this repository to the `src` directory of your `$GOPATH`.
 To learn your `$GOPATH`, use `go env`.

-Tests require certificates and other cryptographic artifacts to be generated beforehand.
+1. Build the interop runner.
+The runner can then be invoked as `./bin/runner`
 ```
-make testinputs
+make runner
 ```

-This command will generate:
-* A root certificate
-* Intermediate certificates
-* A delegated credential
-* ECH configuration files

-Tests are run with `docker-compose`, with the artifacts copied into a virtual volume.
-To run a test, you must first build the endpoints.
-For example, to build a BoringSSL server and Cloudflare-Go client:
+2. Tests are run with `docker-compose`, with the artifacts copied into a virtual volume.
+To run a test with, say, BoringSSL as server and Cloudflare-Go as client, you must first build the necessary docker images ...
 ```
-./build.sh cloudflare-go boringssl
+./bin/runner --client=boringssl --server=cloudflare-go --build
 ```

-You're now ready to run tests.
-The test case is also specified by setting an environment variable.
+3. You're now ready to run tests.
 For example, to run the server-side delegated credential
 test:

 ```
-./run.sh cloudflare-go boringssl dc
+./bin/runner --client=cloudflare-go --server=boringssl --testcase=dc
 ```